Fade (audio engineering): S-curve

 The S-curve shape has a mixture of qualities from the previously mentioned curves.
-The level of the sound is 50% at the midpoint, but before and after the midpoint the shape is not linear.
+The level of the sound is 50% at the midpoint, but before and after the midpoint, the shape is not linear.
 There are also two types of S-curves.
-Traditional S-curve fade-in has attributes of the exponential curve can be seen at the beginning; at the midpoint to the end it is more logarithmic in nature.
+The traditional S-curve fade-in has attributes of the exponential curve at the beginning; from the midpoint to the end, it is more logarithmic in nature.
 A traditional S-curve fade-out is logarithmic from the beginning up to the midpoint, then its attributes are based on the exponential curve from the midpoint to the end.
 This is true for the situation in reverse as well (for both fade-in and fade-out).
 Crossfading with S-curves diminishes the amount of time that both sounds are playing simultaneously.
-This ensures that the edits sound like a direct cut when the two edits meet adding an extra smoothness to the edited regions.
-The second type of S-curve is more applicable to longer crossfades as both signals are audible for as long as possible.
+This ensures that the edits sound like a direct cut when the two edits meet, adding an extra smoothness to the edited regions.
+The second type of S-curve is more applicable to longer crossfades, as both signals are audible for as long as possible.
 There is a short period at the start of each of the crossfades where the outgoing sound drops toward 50% quickly (with the incoming sound rising just as fast to 50%).
-This acceleration of sound slows and both sounds will appear as if they are at the same level for most of the crossfade before the changeover happens.
+This acceleration of sound slows, and both sounds will appear as if they are at the same level for most of the crossfade before the changeover happens.